QS2AG/learnAnalytics-public/index.md

 ## Certification

-If you are an aspirant learning to gain skills around data science or big data, you can get more information from our professional programs on [data science](https://academy.microsoft.com/en-us/professional-program/data-science/), powered by courses on [EdX.org](https://www.edx.org/course/?search_query=Microsoft&subject=Data%20Analysis%20%26%20Statistics).
+If you are an aspirant learning to gain skills around data science or big data, you can get more information from our professional program on [data science](https://academy.microsoft.com/en-us/professional-program/data-science/), powered by courses on [EdX.org](https://www.edx.org/course/?search_query=Microsoft&subject=Data%20Analysis%20%26%20Statistics).

 If you are a professional looking for more information on how you can demonstrate your expertise,